IanKrieger/machine-learning-twitter/ReadMe.md

 # Using Tweets to feed an ML model
-This project contains three files
+This project contains three files.
+One for retrieving the weets, one for training a machine learning model, and one for spitting out results of training the machine learning model.

 ## Getting Started